dunhamlab/BreweryEvolution/README.md

 1. The reads mentioned in the paper were aligned to the SacCer3 genome from SGD.
 They were then preprocessed with GATK and picard tools
 2. Variant calls for the ancestor were generated using Samtools and Freebayes.
 3. With the ancestor variant calls in hand, the evolved samples were called with LoFreq in paired mode and the variant calls from Samtools and Freebayes were compared to the ancestor.
-4. The variants were filetered and annotated using: yeast_annotation_chris_edits_20170925.py
+4. The variants were filetered with GATK and annotated using: yeast_annotation_chris_edits_20170925.py
 5. The variants found in the clones were comapred using MakeOverlapMatrix.R to generate an overlap matrix.

 ## (B) Copy Number Analysis